There are only 5 ingredients in this easy & healthy one-pot meal. Make this Italian chicken dinner in your slow cooker or Instant Pot.

 What Type Of Vegetable To Use

-The sky is the limit when it comes to picking out the vegetables for this recipe.
-As usual, I encourage you to use your favorite vegetables but some work better than others.
-In general, sturdy, root vegetables are best for the slow cooker or pressure cooker because they can withstand the cooking time.
-Personally I almost always use green beans or asparagus.
+Even though this recipe as written to use green beans, I understand that’s not everyone’s favorite vegetable.
+If you don’t want to use green beans, I encourage you to use your favorite vegetables but some work better than others.
+Asparagus is a great substitution for the green beans.
 If you’re going to use a more delicate vegetable like zucchini squash, cut the veggies into larger chunks than you normally would.
 This will help them hold their shape.
-I used fresh vegetables.
+I like to use fresh vegetables.
 If you want to use frozen, for the slow cooker wait until the last 30 minutes of cooking time before adding them.
 For the pressure cooker, they go in at the same time fresh vegetables would.

 Broiling The Skin